fxkuehl/keyboard/layout.md

 * Middle finger: 3
 * Index finger: 6

 A comfortable layout should not over-stress one finger while under-utilizing another.
 Part of that is automatically handled by optimizing typing speed.
 Having many common characters on the same finger results in many words that use the same finger twice in a row, which is slow.
 However, I don't want to leave the proportion of key-strokes for each finger to chance.

-It should still be roughly balanced, with heavier weight on stronger fingers.
+Weighing the fingers equally can help reduce average finger travel distances.
+By contrast, very uneven weighing can result in the heavily weighted fingers travelling a lot because they need to handle multiple frequent keys and alternate between them.
+If the most frequent keys are more evenly spread out across the home row on all fingers, the most frequent keys will incur zero finger travel cost and only less frequent keys require fingers to move away from their home position.

 Deviating from the home row should incur a penalty.
 Again, optimizing typing speed may favour the home row automatically, but a lot can be compensated with additional effort and discomfort.
 Therefore the algorithm should explicitly favour the home row.